AbuSalehFaysal/my-journey-to-product-management/README.md

 ✅ Optimize & improve – Stay ahead of the competition with continuous refinements.

 A great product doesn’t just survive—it evolves.

+## Decline Phase of Product Management

+Every product has a lifecycle--Introduction, Growth, Maturity, and ultimately, Decline.
+The decline phase is inevitable, but what differentiates a product manager is how they navigate it.

+When a product starts losing market traction, PMs face tough strategic decisions:

+✅️ Discontinuation - When maintaining the product is no longer viable.

+✅️ Repositioning - Finding a new market fit or audience.

+✅️ Reinvention - Enhancing the product to meet evolving customer needs.

+A declining product isn't always the end-it's an opportunity for transformation.

 ## Mind Mapping